 Hi, Everyone!
-If you have gone through my previous blogs, you already know that we have moved to a new apartment in Ras Al Khaimah.
+If you have gone through my previous blogs, you already know that I have moved to a new apartment in Ras Al Khaimah.
 We wanted to throw some of our furniture away and buy new ones, which obviously was an expensive idea.
-Spending much amount of money was not our agenda but, we desperately wanted to replace the old ones with decent and neat ones.
+Spending huge amount of money was not our agenda but, we desperately wanted to replace the old ones with decent and neat ones.
 Usually, we don’t think much while buying stuff (which lead to wasting a lot of money on unwanted things ).

 One day, I was sitting on the couch and going through the Instagram accounts that display adorable interiors.
 Most of the interior decors were DIY.
 I didn’t waste much time there and immediately searched for some furniture DIY.
 The highlight was the ‘old furniture makeover using paint’.
 Our dining table was small, made of plywood and, the colour on the table top was almost faded.
 From the DIYs, the best option for us was to paint and accessorize.